SDarkra1/FineCFG/README.md

 -Dual Layer class configs, to allow you to add a customized layer untop of your class scipts for organization.

--Mastercomfig intergration support with a user folder and modules.cfg
+-Mastercomfig integration with a overrides folder and modules.cfg

 -Weapon switch script that you can tap into to create your own per weapon slot based scripts.